How cold can my dog tolerate?

 Watch out for your pads!

-Dogs' pads suffer if the ground is icy and can suffer burns from ice, snow, or the salt spread on sidewalks.
-Therefore, it's important to take care of their pads by avoiding contact with ice or the salt thrown in some areas on the snow, which can cause chemical burns.
+Dogs' pads suffer if the ground is icy and can suffer burns from ice, snow, or the salt used to mitigate its effects on sidewalks.
+Therefore, It is important to take care of your pads by preventing them from coming into contact with ice.
+Or with the salt thrown in some areas on the snow, which can cause chemical burns.
 Upon returning home, clean and dry them thoroughly.
-Before the walk, you can choose to apply a special protective wax for pads or one of the dog's boots to protect their pads.
+And before the walk, you can apply a special protective wax for pads or one of the booties to protect their pads.

 How do cats and birds cope with the cold?

-For cats that live outdoors much of the year, the Department of Animal Rights reminds us that many cats use cars as shelter, taking advantage of the residual heat from the engines or simply seeking protection from the cold.
-Therefore, it is important for anyone who must use such transportation during a cold snap to tap the hood before starting the vehicle.
+For cats that live on the street for much of the year, The General Directorate for Animal Rights reminds us that many cats use cars as a refuge, taking advantage of the residual heat from the engines or simply seeking protection from the cold.
+Therefore, it is important for anyone who has to use this transport during a cold snap to tap the hood before starting the vehicle.

-Finally, for birds, they ask the public to leave suitable food on balconies and windows.
+Finally, for the birds, They ask the population to leave suitable food for these animals on balconies and windows.
 And avoid leaving food on the ground or in the street, as it could become contaminated or damaged by snow.